Nurou/Nurou/README.md

 I do my best to make web apps more pleasant to use.

-Currently a product developer at The Upright Project.
+Currently a SWE at ICEYE.

 Computer science (MSc)